ChelseyReann/MERN-beer-API/README.md

 # Full Stack Brewery Application 🍻

 ## Introduction
 Using an API that one of my fellow classmates created, I created a Front-End application!
-It's all about breweries in different states and you can view their website, location, and phone number.
+It's all about breweries in different states and you can view their name, website, location, and phone number.

 I implemented a slider functionality so you can scroll through each brewery.
 This is also a full CRUD application!

+Which means that:
-User's can create their own entry for a brewery that isn't on the list!
-Also, user's can update the brewery's phone number if it isn't correct and users can also delete a brewery entry from the list!
+- User's can create their own entry for a brewery that isn't on the list
+- User's can update the brewery's information if it isn't correct
+- Users can also delete a brewery entry from the list!

 ## Installation
 1. Fork and clone this repository.